-On Vesak Day, 12th May, 2006, Pali House was born, fulfilling Piya's long-time dream for living space that is spacious, quiet and conducive for his Dharma work.
+On Vesak Day, 12 th May, 2006, Pali House was born, fulfilling Piya's long-time dream for living space that : is spacious, quiet and conducive for his Dharma work. ☐ Pali House has one of the most complete set of early Buddhist scripture (texts and translations).